-The customs legislation allows the temporary entry to the country, for an 18 months period of certain capital goods -included in a restrict list- without the payment of the customs duties and import taxes (e.g. machinery and equipments).
-For these purposes, it is necessary to grant a guarantee for the non paid taxes (besides of a compensatory interest) and the referred goods must be re-exported before the end of the aforementioned term.
+Mining companies are not exempt from import duties, but under certain circumstances can benefit from temporary import privileges that have the effect of differing duties.
+The customs legislation allows the temporary import, for an 18-month period of certain capital goods without the payment of the customs duties and import taxes (e.g. machinery and equipment).
+For these purposes, it is necessary to grant a guarantee for the unpaid taxes (and compensatory interest) and the referred goods must be re-exported before the end of the aforementioned term.

-This regime will be applicable at to the extent that the goods are identifiable and destined to specific purpose in a specific location, and to be re-exported within a specified period of time without having undergone any change except normal depreciation arising from their usage.
+This regime will be applicable to the extent that the goods are identifiable and destined to specific purpose in a specific location.
+They also need to be re-exported within a specified period of time without having undergone any change except normal depreciation arising from their use.